 There’s no Individual Income Tax

-Florida is only of only seven states in the US that doesn’t collect income tax on an individuals at a state level.
-If you’re paying a high amount of tax, you’ll be far better off coming home to Florida than to a state such as New York.
-Regulations against individual income tax are written into the state Constitution, so that’s a scenario that won’t be changing any time soon!
+Florida is only of only seven states in the US that don’t collect income tax on an individual at a state level.
+If you’re paying a high tax, you’ll be far better off coming home to Florida than a state like New York.
+Regulations against individual income tax are written into the state Constitution, so that’s a scenario that won’t change any time soon!

 …And There’s No State ‘Death Tax’ Either